evolvingstuff/vdw2/content/posts/reduced-childhood-behavioral-problems-if-more-vitamin-d-while-pregnant.md

 Results

 Early (1.5–5 y) and middle childhood (6–13 y) outcomes were examined in 1688 and 1480 dyads, respectively.
-Approximately 45% were vitamin D deficient [25(OH)D &lt; 20 ng/mL](25(OH)D &lt; 20 ng/mL), with Black women overrepresented in this group.
+Approximately 45% were vitamin D deficient [25(OH)D &lt; 20 ng/mL](25(OH)D%20&lt;%2020%20ng/mL), with Black women overrepresented in this group.

 In fully adjusted models, 25(OH)D concentrations in prenatal or cord blood were negatively associated with  **externalizing behavior T-scores in middle childhood [−0.73 (95% CI: −1.36, −0.10) per 10 ng/mL**  increase in gestational 25(OH)D].
 We found no evidence of effect modification by race.
 In a sensitivity analysis restricted to those with 25(OH)D assessed in prenatal maternal samples, 25(OH)D was negatively associated with externalizing and total behavioral problems in early childhood.